Wolf Point, Montana: Gateway to Wild Adventure on the Hi-Line

 Seasonal Activities & Local Events

-- Spring/Summer: Fishing and boating on the Missouri River, golfing at the Airport Golf Course, hiking, and exploring Fort Peck Dam
+- Spring/Summer: Fishing and boating on the Missouri River, golfing at the Airport Golf Course, hiking in the surrounding prairie lands, and exploring the Fort Peck Dam and Interpretive Center

-- Annual Events: Wild Horse Stampede (July), Wadopana Pow-wow (August), Red Bottom Celebration (June), Iron Ring Celebration (July), Fort Kipp Celebration (August)
+- Annual Events: Wild Horse Stampede (second weekend in July), Wadopana Pow-wow (first week in August), Red Bottom Celebration in nearby Frazer (June), Iron Ring Celebration in Poplar (July), and Fort Kipp Celebration (August)

 Getting There & Nearby Destinations